Podcast: Play in new window | Download

 - You might need to render some big hurts.

-- You need time to become clear on what your base issues are with your partner, your kids, or your other significant relationships.
+- Perhaps you need time to become clear on what your base issues are with your partner, your kids, or your other significant relationships.

 And I’ve learned that it’s also this…